Yu Garden

 Yu Garden or Yuyuan Garden (豫園 (豫园, Yù Yuán), Shanghainese Yuyoe [ɦy²².ɦɥø⁵⁵], lit.
 Garden of Happiness) is an extensive Chinese garden located beside the City God Temple in the northeast of the Old City of Shanghai at Huangpu District, Shanghai.
 It abuts the Yuyuan Tourist Mart, the Huxinting Teahouse and the Yu Garden Bazaar.

 This garden is accessible from the Shanghai Metro's Line 10 and Line 14 Yuyuan Garden station.

+Boasting over 40 scenic spots, including pavilions, rock formations, and ponds, it is now a key site under state-level protection.